Social care managers as leaders have responsibility to ensure the provision of high-quality care and support services.

 The events are free to attend and a free lunch is provided.

-The focus of the 2022 forums was on the Reform of Social Care providing an opportunity to share workforce reform objectives including a new Care in Practice Framework (CiP) for Social Care and gather insight and feedback from managers.
+The focus of the 2022 and 2023 forums were on the Social Care Workforce Reform providing an opportunity to share workforce reform objectives including:

-Click here to access the presentations delivered at the Forum held in November 2022.
+Click here to access the presentations delivered at the Forums held in November 2022 and May 2023.